AndrewVreeland/data-structures-and-algorithms/java/datastructures/README.md

 # Lab 10
-implement a Stack and Queue that utilizes all of their own methods. they must live in seperate classes.
+implement a Stack and Queue that utilizes all of their own methods. they must live in separate classes.

 ## Whiteboard proccess